Healthy-AI/CausalDataGeneration/README.md

 # Minimizing search time for finding an effective treatment
-Code for generating data, algorithms for creating policies and visualizing the results for the problem of finding an effective treatment in as few trials as possible.
+Code for generating data, algorithms for creating policies and visualizing the results for the paper *Learning to search efficiently for causally near-optimal treatments* [link](https://arxiv.org/abs/2007.00973)  by Samuel Håkansson, Viktor Lindblom, Omer Gottesman and Fredrik D Johansson accepted for publication at NeurIPS 2020.
 Read **Evaluating policies and Plotting** for instructions of how to run the project in the simplest way.

 # Data Generation